propmk/BioGraph/README.md

 - [ ] Add interactive 3D visualization for biological simulations
 - [ ] Expand dataset coverage across more NASA repositories
 - [ ] Integrate educational modules for classroom use
-- [ ] Enable offline data access

 ---